 Are we required to approve them?
 Must they be semi- annually reviewed?
 May we release them to the public?
 May we destroy them?
-No. No. Yes, after 18 months if prerequisites are met.
-OMA does not require approval of closed meeting verbatim recordings. semi-annual review of Unless the public body has made a determination that the The verbatim record may be destroyed without notification to or
+No. No. , , Yes, after 18 months if prerequisites are met.
+OMA does not require approval of closed meeting verbatim recordings. semi-annual review of closed meeting determination that the The verbatim record may be destroyed without notification to or longer requires confidential treatment or records commission or otherwise consents to record of a meeting closed to the public shall no less than 18 months not be open for public inspection or subject to discovery in any administrative or judicial public body approves proceeding other than one brought to enforce this Act.
+5 ILCS 120/2.06(e).